8 Questions Answered About Bottom Lash Extensions

 How do I charge for bottom lashes?

 You can either charge per lash — $2-$3 — if the client only wants a few, or charge somewhat less than your full set for top lashes (for us, this is approximately $50 for a full set of bottom lashes).
-The best size to use is 0.1 - 0.15 thickness, depending on the client.
+The best size to use is 0.1 - 0.15 thickness, depending on the client's wishes.

 Bottom lashes are an excellent opportunity for lash stylists to offer a mutually beneficial service to clients — you can make some extra money if the client is willing, all while further enhancing their natural beauty!